thephpleague/oauth2-client/README.md

 ### Refreshing a Token

-Once and as long as your application is authorized, you then only need to refresh an expired access token.
+Once your application is authorized, you can refresh an expired token using a refresh token rather than going through the entire process of obtaining a brand new token.
 To do so, simply reuse this refresh token from your data store to request a refresh.

 ```php
 $provider = new League\OAuth2\Client\Provider\<ProviderName>([